wiz21b/lowtech/README.md

 ## Loading

-I had to make a fast load (based on someone else's code), that is using a bootloader which does the bare minimum.
-I also use LZSA compression (based on someone else's code).
+I had to make a fast loader (based Peter Ferrie's code), that is using a bootloader which does the bare minimum.
+I also use LZSA compression (using Peter Ferrie's version).
 In the end, I made a complete disk building program to make sure to position the files exactly where we need them in order to reduce read head movement.